 What exactly is the difference between the 4-20 mA output signal in 2- and 3-wire technology?
 This question is answered best from the viewpoint of the user: An output signal in 2-wire technology means:

 - less wiring required

 - better EMC protection, since interferences can be filtered more easily

 - better protection against wiring errors

-Generally 3 wire devices can supply to larger impedance load compared to 2 wire devices in the same voltage levels.
+Generally, 3 wire devices can supply to larger impedance load compared to 2 wire devices at the same voltage levels.